makerdao/community/governance/votes/Executive vote - February 07, 2024.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - Changes to the liquidation limit for multiple vaults.
-- The remaining GUSD in the PSM_GUSD_A_INPUT_CONDUIT_JAR will be coverted to Dai and added to the Surplus Buffer.
+- The remaining GUSD in the PSM_GUSD_A_INPUT_CONDUIT_JAR will be converted to Dai and added to the Surplus Buffer.
 - **100,603 DAI** will be paid to Aave as part of the SparkLend revenue share.
 - The HV Bank (RWA009-A) `doc` parameter will be updated.
-- Ten Aligned Delegates will receive compensation for January 2024.
+- Ten Aligned Delegates will receive a total of 277.62 MKR as compensation for January 2024.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**